antonfisher/antonfisher.github.io/_posts/2015-12-06-12-41-00-how-to-find-raspberry-pi-ip-address.md

 But I do not have a display and a keyboard which make OS installation process simple.
 After some search, I found [solution](http://raspberrypi.stackexchange.com/questions/15192/installing-raspbian-from-noobs-without-display) which uses preconfigured SD card using a laptop.
-Used _NOOBS v1.5.0_ with changed _recovery.cmdline_ file:
+Used _NOOBS v1.5.0_ with changed _recovery.cmdline_ file<cut>:

 Before: